developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/mgmt/index.md

 <font color="blue">[Associate]</font> Open Device Tracker client on the associate's device.
 In the list of "Devices to be found", tap on the target device to find.
 The **Device Details** screen appears providing information on the device including “Last Connected AP”, which identifies the last known AP zone where the device is located.
 Walk to the AP zone and tap **Go** to begin the device search. <br>
 <font color="orange">[Admin]</font> On the admin dashboard, the device automatically changes state from "To be Found" to "Being Found".
 4. **Play sound to search for device** <br>
 <font color="blue">[Associate]</font> Once in the AP zone, tap **Play Sound** on the associate's device to play audio on the target device.
 Walk towards the chirping sound heard to locate the target device.
-To return back to the main screen, tap the device back button. **Important:** The time specified in the [Reporting Frequency](../config/#applicationconfiguration) needs to elapse before the sound can be played.
+To return back to the main screen, tap the device back button. <br>
+**Important:** The time specified in the [Reporting Frequency](../config/#applicationconfiguration) needs to elapse before the sound can be played.
 For example, if the Reporting Frequency is set to 5 minutes, the associate must wait for 5 minutes before tapping **Play Sound**.

 5. **Device found.** <br>
 <font color="blue">[Associate]</font> Once the device is found, tap **Device found** at the bottom of the screen.
 Some devices may require the user to scroll down the screen for the button to be visible.
 Tap “Yes” to the confirmation message to designate the device as found. <br>